patrixr/go-fullstack/README.md

 ### Golang

-Golang was an easy choice for me.
-It's what I call "the good kind of boring".
+Golang was an easy choice.
+It can be described as "the good kind of boring".
 It's simple, fast, and easy to deploy, perfect for focusing on the problem and not letting the technology get in the way.

 ### Vertical Scaling

 Most SaaS offerings out there make the promise of a free tier with horizontal scaling.
-But let's be honest, we're really just binding ourselves to their platform, for something we likely don't need.
+Realistically, we're really just binding ourselves to their platform, for something we likely don't need.

 I truly think people underestimate how far vertical scaling, with good old caching, can take you.
 This project is built with that in mind.